 Enter amounts on line 2 that would also be included in box 1 of your employees' Forms W-2.
+Include sick pay paid by a third party if you were given timely notice of the payments and transferred liability for the employees' taxes.
 See the Instructions for Forms W-2 and W-3 for details.

-If you are an insurance company, do not include sick pay that you paid to policyholders' employees here if you gave the policyholders timely notice of the payments.
+If you are a third-party payer of sick pay, do not include sick pay that you paid to policyholders' employees here if you gave the policyholders timely notice of the payments.

-3. Total income tax withheld from wages, tips, and other compensation compensation benefits.
-Also include here any excise taxes that you were required to withhold on golden parachute payments (section 4999).
+3. Total income tax withheld from wages, tips, and other compensation

-Enter the income tax that you withheld (or were required to withhold) from your employees on this quarter's wages, tips, taxable fringe benefits, and supplemental unemployment
+Enter the federal income tax you withheld (or were required to withhold) from your employees on this quarter's wages, tips, taxable fringe benefits, and supplemental unemployment compensation benefits.
+Do not include any income tax withheld by a third-party payer of sick pay even if you reported it on Form W-2.
+You will reconcile this difference on Form W-3.
+Also include here any excise taxes you were required to withhold on golden parachute payments (section 4999).

-If you are an insurance company, enter the income tax that you withheld (or were required to withhold) on third-party sick pay here.
+If you are a third-party payer of sick pay, enter the federal income tax you withheld (or were required to withhold) on third-party sick pay here.

-4. If no wages, tips, and compensation on line 2 are subject to social security or Medicare tax . . .
+4. If no wages, tips, and other compensation on line 2 are subject to social security or Medicare tax . . .

-If no wages, tips, and compensation on line 2 are subject to social security or Medicare tax, check the box on line 4.
+If no wages, tips, and other compensation on line 2 are subject to social security or Medicare tax, check the box on line 4.
 If this question does not apply to you, leave the box blank.
 For more information about exempt wages, see section 15 of Pub.
 15 (Circular E) and section 4 of Pub.
 15-A, Employer's Supplemental Tax Guide.

-If you are a government employer, wages that you pay are not automatically exempt from social security CAUTION and Medicare taxes.
+If you are a government employer, wages you pay are not automatically exempt from social security слитіом and Medicare taxes.
 Your employees may be covered by law or by a voluntary Section 218 Agreement with SSA.
 For more information, see Pub.
-963. Federal-State Reference Guide.
+963, Federal-State Reference Guide.